kipcole9/money/README.md

 ## Exchange rates and currency conversion

 Money includes a process to retrieve exchange rates on a periodic basis.
 These exchange rates can then be used to support currency conversion.
-This service is started by default and will attempt to retrieve exchange rates every 5 minutes.
+This service is not started by default.
+If started it will attempt to retrieve exchange rates every 5 minutes.

 By default, exchange rates are retrieved from [Open Exchange Rates](http://openexchangerates.org) however any module that conforms to the `Money.ExchangeRates` behaviour can be configured.